-What is the main difference between compulsive behavior and impulsivity?
+How do we distinguish compulsive vs impulsive behavior?
 I tell my students that compulsive behavior is repeated by the person even though that person is aware that this behavior will not result in the desired goal.
 This behavior can be anything from over-eating to engaging in dangerous sexual behaviors.
 Most people have heard of obsessive-compulsive disorder (OCD).
 Many of these patients are obsessed with cleaning, organization, etc.

 Impulsive behavior is when the person acts quickly without considering the consequences involved.
 An example is if you dislike someone, you don’t just walk up to them and punch them in the face.
 If you did, you might get arrested for assault, or they might hit you back.
 On the other hand, someone who is impulsive might punch them without thinking.
 Both compulsive and impulsive behaviors can be associated with psychiatric disorders when they cannot be controlled and may hurt the quality of life.